microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 launched.
 This should mean that the discomfort is only

-The dialog for confirming these commandlines should have a link to the docs for "why do I need to do this?".
+The dialog for confirming these commandlines should have a link to the docs for "Learn more...".
 Transparency in the face of this dialog should mitigate some dissatisfaction.

 The dialog will _not_ appear if the user does not have a split token - if the